FinJun/NCDE_DFM/README.md

-# Stock Prediction using Neural CDE, Linear Regression, and LSTM
+# Dynamic Factor Model with Neural CDE in Stock Market

 This project aims to predict stock returns using three models:
 1. **Neural Controlled Differential Equations (Neural CDE)**